dcalderon/dcalderon.github.io/index.md

 ## About

-I am currently a postdoctoral researcher working with Cole Trapnell and Jay Shendure at University of Washington.
+I am a postdoctoral researcher working with Cole Trapnell and Jay Shendure at University of Washington.
 Before that I received my Ph.D. from Stanford University where I studied complex traits in the lab of Jonathan Pritchard.
 With my free time I like to dabble in watercolors and go hiking.

 ## Research Interests